AWPP - Frequently Asked Questions (and answers!)

 Successful applicants will be notified of award on September 1st annually.

-Grant recipients will also need to schedule a site visit from the Benton County AWPP Coordinator in December or January following award to confirm implementation of awarded funds and be eligible for reimbursement.
-I
+Grant recipients will also need to schedule a site visit from the Benton County AWPP Coordinator by January 31 to confirm implementation of awarded funds and be eligible for reimbursement.

-Once the site visit is complete, the grant recipient will fill out brief paperwork including a Check Request Form and Form W-9.
+Once the farm visit is complete, the grant recipient will fill out brief paperwork including a Check Request Form and Form W-9.

 All itemized receipts for the reimbursable grant expenses, including labor costs, must be included for reimbursement.